-You did not specify the species for testing.
-According to the test method EU B.56./ OECD TG 443, the rat is the preferred species.
+You proposed testing in rats and by oral route.
+According to the test method OECD TG 443, the rat is the preferred species.
 On the basis of this default consideration, ECHA considers that testing should be performed in rats.

-You did not specify the route for testing.
 ECHA considers that the oral route is the most appropriate route of administration for substances except gases to focus on the detection of hazardous properties on reproduction as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.6.2.3.2.
 Since the substance to be tested is a liquid, ECHA concludes that testing should be performed by the oral route.